 Based in Basel, Switzerland, the International Handball Federation (IHF) is the official world governing body for the sport of Handball.
 Made up of six continental federations, IHF is responsible for global development, officiating and training, establishment of playing standards and rules, and the management of their flagship competitions.
 The World Championship for both women and men feature every second year.
 The six continental federations are the Asian Handball Federation, the African Handball Federation, the North America and the Caribbean Handball Confederation, the European Handball Federation, the South and Central America Handball Confederation, and the Oceania Continental Handball Federation.
-Most of these federations are responsible for organising their own championships, which are also played every second year.
-The competitions are the Pan American Games, the All-Africa Games, the Asian Games, and the Mediterranean Games.
-Apart from the World Championships and Continental Championships, IHF also oversee a World Tour competition between clubs.
+They responsible for organising their own championships, which are also played every second year.
 The federation was established in 1946 and currently has over 200 national member federations.
 The sport is the most popular in Europe and since 1938, European nations have won every world championship for men and women except for three.
 IHF and the sport of handball is officially recognised by the International Olympic Committee.
 The sport is also part of the Olympic Games summer programme.